Sunday, May 18, 2025

 I was at The Garden Party

-The origin behind Garden Party is well-known.
-And I was there.
+The origin behind Rick Nelson’s Garden Party is well-known.
+And it's all true.
+I was there.

 My friends and I were high school juniors in 1971 who dug early rock and roll.
-We tuned into Gus Gossert’s Sunday night doo-wop program on WPIX-FM and bought those budget-priced Oldies But Goodies compilation LPs.
-Not the standard vision of 1971 counterculture, but we fit the definition.
+You had to dig a bit to find it (any pre-Beatles rock back then was seen as passe), but we tuned into Gus Gossert’s Sunday night doo-wop program on WPIX-FM and bought those budget-priced Oldies But Goodies compilation LPs.

-Richard Nader was a promoter whose all-star rock and roll revivals were selling out places like Madison Square Garden and Nassau Coliseum.
-We'd attended a show at the Garden that summer with a bill that included Jerry Lee Lewis, the Four Seasons, Jay and the Americans and Little Eva.
-But the concert scheduled for October 15, 1971, figured to be our Woodstock: Chuck Berry, Bo Diddley, the Coasters, Bobby Rydell, the Shirelles, Gary U.S. Bonds and Rick (no longer Ricky) Nelson, billed as the “special added attraction.”
+In June 1971, we attended the "Rock & Roll Spectacular" at Madison Square Garden featuring, among many acts, Jerry Lee Lewis, the Four Seasons, Jay and the Americans and Little Eva.
+A follow-up show scheduled for October 15, 1971, just might be our Woodstock: Chuck Berry, Bo Diddley, the Coasters, Bobby Rydell, the Shirelles, Gary U.S. Bonds and Rick Nelson, billed as the “special added attraction.”

-Nader apparently reassured Nelson that the booing was directed at the police who were breaking up a fight, but that may have been a promoter trying to smooth things with one of his star attractions.
+Promoter Richard Nader reassured Nelson afterwards that the booing was directed at the police who were breaking up a fight.
+Possibly true but it feels like the words of someone trying to smooth things over with his star attraction.
 Playing anything even remotely country (and covering Honky Tonk Women as Nelson did) was misjudging the venue and the audience.

 What Nelson really needed was Kris Kristofferson waiting offstage.

-Aside from Nelson, what I remember most about the show as Bo Diddley and Chuck Berry.
-They closed the concert in that order, both larger than life.
-Diddley was a revelation, making prescription eyeglasses cool, playing that square guitar and getting distorted tones that reminded us of Jimi Hendrix.
-Berry played all the hits, duckwalked, played guitar between his legs and when the house lights came up for "School Days," everyone stood and sang the "Hail, hail rock and roll" chorus.
+Aside from Nelson, what I remember most was Bo Diddley and Chuck Berry, who closed the show, both larger than life.
+Diddley was a revelation, making prescription eyeglasses cool, getting distorted tones out of that square guitar.
+Berry duckwalked, swung the guitar between his legs and played a jukebox worth of classic songs.
+The house lights came up for Johnny B. Goode, everyone standing and singing "Go, Go Johnny Go."
+Who didn't know those lyrics?

-Although not a part of the program that night, one mainstay of Nader's shows was Chubby Checker.
+Although not a part of the program that night, one mainstay of the rock & roll revivals was Chubby Checker.
 Like Nelson, in 1971 he was also looking to change his image and recorded an album of self-penned music called Chequered.
-It included a song titled Stoned in the Bathroom.
+It included a song titled Stoned in the Bathroom

-As Chuck sang that night, "C'est la vie, say the old folks/It goes to show you never can tell."
+As Chuck Berry sang that night, "It goes to show you never can tell."

 Saturday, May 10, 2025